Louis Althusser: Killing of Rytmann and late years: 1978–1990

 Despite the critics, some of his friends, such as Guitton and Debray, defended Althusser, saying the murder was an act of love—as Althusser argued too.
 Rytmann had bouts of melancholy and self-medicated because of this.
 Guitton said, "I sincerely think that he killed his wife out of love of her.
 It was a crime of mystical love".
 Debray compared it to an altruistic suicide: "He suffocated her under a pillow to save her from the anguish that was suffocating him.
 A beautiful proof of love ... that one can save one's skin while sacrificing oneself for the other, only to take upon oneself all the pain of living".
 In his autobiography, written to be the public explanation he could not provide in court, Althusser stated that "she matter-of-factly asked me to kill her myself, and this word, unthinkable and intolerable in its horror, caused my whole body to tremble for a long time.
 It still makes me tremble ...
 We were living shut up in the cloister of our hell, both of us."

+Quebecois author Suzanne Léveillée has written that Rytmann wanted to leave him.
+Another Quebecois author, Francis Dupuis-Déri, also confirms that idea in an article about how the media dealt handled the murder, and later in a book titled Althusser Assassin.